All Episodes

 Yeah.

-So when you knock on that sprinter door, is it a hard knock like a cop, or is it something kind of chill?
+So when you knock on that sprinter door, is it a hard knock like a cop or is it something kind of chill?

-Like, how do you because you know what I'm saying?
+Like, how do you, because you know what I'm saying?

 You still have a responsibility.

-You gotta make sure.
+You got to make sure.

-Just to let them know, hey, listen, I'm about to, you know, check on y'all, or we're about to get moving.
+It's a soft knock just to let them know, hey, listen, I'm about to, you know, check on y'all.

 I mean, you already know what's going on.